liberland/laws/drafting/drafts/misdemeanor-law.md

 shall be subject to a penalty ranging from 50 to 250 LLM, depending on the severity of the lack of good judgment and the resulting consequences.

-## Chapter 2: Processing Misdemeanors
+## Chapter 3: Enforcement and Adjudication of Misdemeanors

+### Penalties

+### Title 2: Investigating and processing Misdemeanors

 #### Article 16: Administrative Organ for Misdemeanors and Disciplinary Delicts
-1. The administrative organ responsible for investigating misdemeanors on the ground shall generally be the Watch.
+1. The primary Administrative Organ responsible for on-the-ground investigation of misdemeanors in Liberland shall be the Watch.
-2. The administrative organ responsible shall be IBIS in areas near a Border Crossing Point.
+2. In areas proximate to a Border Crossing Point, the responsible administrative body shall be IBIS.
+3. Misdemeanors that take place outside of Liberland shall be placed under the jurisdiction of the Ministry of Justice.

-#### Article 17: Standards of Decision-Making
+#### Article 17: Criteria for Adjudicating Misdemeanors
-1. The decision on a misdemeanor shall be made upon fact-finding and based on evidence.
-Where possible, the evidence should be documented by photography, objects, written statements, or official documents.
+1. Decisions regarding misdemeanors shall be evidence-based and grounded in factual findings.
+Where feasible, evidence should be substantiated through photography, physical objects, written statements, or official documents.
-2. Direct observation of facts by the Administrative Organs or by witnesses shall count as evidence, as will the confession of a suspect.
+2. Direct observations made by Administrative Organs or witnesses shall be considered valid evidence, as will confessions from suspects.
-3. The decision shall be reasoned out and shall include the facts of the case and the reference to the evidence.
+3. Decisions must be well-reasoned, incorporating the facts of the case and references to the supporting evidence.
-4. All evidence shall be documented, and the documentation sent to the Ministry of Justice for archivation.
+4. All evidence must be properly documented, and such documentation shall be forwarded to the Ministry of Justice for archival purposes.

 #### Article 18: Preferred Procedure for Misdemeanors
 1. For suspects found committing a misdemeanor on the ground, an on-site Payment Order shall be the preferred method of decision making.